 Many people struggle to learn how to breathe while running.
-Some people are natural born runners.
+Some people are natural-born runners.
 Others pick it up as they grow older.
-They’ll lace up their running shoes, head outside and begin their journey.
+They’ll lace up their running shoes, head outside, and begin their journey.
 As they run, though, they may feel short of breath and find themselves inhaling and exhaling in irregular breathing patterns.

 Controlling your breathing is a challenge for most runners.
 Prior to hitting the trails, beginner runners should audit their breathing rhythm to see if they have the lung capacity to complete the run.
-To do this, they can perform a variety of breathing exercises that will help them assess their breathing rhythm and ensure they have the proper breathing technique nailed down.
+To do this, they can perform a variety of breathing exercises that will help them assess their breathing rhythm and ensure they have the proper breathing while running technique nailed down.

 Slouching over can cause our breathing to get shallow.
 Instead of performing diaphragmatic breathing for deeper, more valuable breaths, everything stays up in our chest, creating little to no value for our overall aerobic capacity.

 When it comes time to run, you’ve programmed yourself to take short shallow breaths.
 This can make you feel like you’re gasping for air even on the simplest jog or warm up run.
 That’s why preparing yourself for proper breathing while running takes place way before your run begins.

 Breathing for runners comes down to regularly expanding your lung capacity by training at mid-high heart rate zones regularly and thus, constantly improving the body’s ability to utilize oxygen and release carbon dioxide more efficiently.